 I watch, in pained silence, as Jared dissects his dinner pine nuts here, raisins there, peach chunks over here and then eats each ingredient separately.
 He swears it tastes better that way.

 1 1/2 cups water

-, or vegetable oil
+1 tsp olive oil, or vegetable oil

-, (golden, if you have them)
+1/2 cup raisins, (golden, if you have them)

-, to taste
+salt, to taste